Bleemeo Community Edition

 SquirrelDB

-SquirrelDB is a timeseries database, highly optimized for storing metrics.
+SquirrelDB is a time series database, highly optimized for storing metrics.
 It has several interesting features:

-• Blazing fast read of recent metrics using an in-memory store for short term storage.
+• Blazing fast read of recent metrics using an in-memory store for short-term storage.

-• Efficient and scalable long term storage with Cassandra.
+• Efficient and scalable long-term storage with Cassandra.

 • Expose a PromQL endpoint, making it compatible with Prometheus compatible tools, like Grafana to view your metrics.